frank-895/sentiment_analysis/README.md

 **Results**

-The results reveal deviations in sentiment for each supermarket compared to the baseline.
-The sentiment data is visualized in two main graphs:

-*Deviation from Baseline Sentiment:*

-This chart shows how the sentiment for each supermarket compares to the average sentiment for the general term "supermarket."
-Supermarkets like Aldi and Lidl show positive deviations, suggesting they are viewed more favorably, while Tesco and Sainsbury demonstrate negative deviations.

-*Sample Size for Each Supermarket:*

-This chart shows the number of Reddit posts analyzed for each supermarket.
-It indicates how much data was available, which can influence the sentiment scores due to sample size variability.

-**Results**

 *Sentiment Deviation from Baseline*

 The first plot visualizes how the sentiment for each supermarket deviates from the baseline sentiment of the general term "supermarket."
 A positive deviation suggests that the supermarket has a more favorable public sentiment compared to the overall sentiment for supermarkets, while a negative deviation suggests a less favorable sentiment.

 Key Findings: